- This event has passed.

 Textbook: An Artist’s Handbook: Materials and Techniques, Margaret Krug

-Margaret Krug MFA, School of the Art Institute of Chicago, painter, author, associate professor at Parsons School of Design, former senior lecturer at The Whitney Museum of American Art.
+Margaret Krug MFA, School of the Art Institute of Chicago, painter, author, associate professor, School of Art, Design, History and Theory at Parsons School of Design, former senior lecturer at The Whitney Museum of American Art.
 Contributing writer for Artists Magazine.
+Artist Mentor at Lesley University College of Art and Design, Lesley Art + Design, MFA in Visual Arts Program, Cambridge, Massachusetts.
+2019 Artist/Scholar Resident at the American Academy in Rome.
 Exhibited at the Art Institute of Chicago, The Whitney Museum of American Art, The Painting Center, The National Arts Club, the Nelson-Atkins Museum, The Willa Cather Foundation and elsewhere throughout the United States and internationally.
 Author of An Artist’s Handbook: Materials and Techniques, published by Harry N. Abrams, New York, Laurence King, London.
 Spanish, German, Chinese, and Russian editions published.
 Director of a painting, drawing and art history program at Friends of Spannocchia in Italy.
 At work on a forthcoming book on color and composition.